University of Washington

 Quasi-Sparsity in Transportation Origin-Destination Demand Read More »

-The Travel Behavior and Data (TBD) Hub
+Travel Behavior Data (TBD) Hub

 In an era characterized by transformative shifts in demographics, lifestyles, work patterns, technological advances, societal values, and climate and environmental conditions, decision-makers are now confronted with ever-increasing, multifaceted uncertainties.
 The TBD National Center has launched a flagship initiative, called the TBD Hub, to provide transportation decision-makers information and deep insights about the state of the